SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 stored properties of that class are initialized and ``self.init`` or ``super.init`` is called (that is, any initializer delegation is performed).

-A nonfailable initializer can delegate only to other nonfailable initializers.
+A nonfailable initializer can delegate to another nonfailable initializer or to a failable initializer that produces an implicitly unwrapped optional instance.
-Failable initializers can delegate to either nonfailable or failable initializers.
+A failable initializer can delegate to a nonfailable initializer or either kind of failable initializer.
 In addition, a ``nil`` return value is propagated through failable initializer delegation.
 Specifically,
-if an initializer delegates to an initializer that fails, then the initializer that delegated also fails and implicitly returns ``nil``.
+if a failable initializer delegates to an initializer that fails and returns ``nil``, then the initializer that delegated also fails and implicitly returns ``nil``.
+If a nonfailable initializer delegates to an initializer that fails and returns ``nil``, then a runtime error is raised
+(as if you used the ``!`` operator to unwrap an optional that has a ``nil`` value).

 .. langref-grammar